ajmotylinski/Data_Viz_Final_Project/README.md

 ![SMOTE.png](https://github.com/ajmotylinski/Data_Viz_Final_Project/blob/main/Resources/Screenshots/SMOTE.png)

-The confusion matrix shows that SMOTE proved a worse at predictions because there were more mis classifications.
+The confusion matrix shows that SMOTE proved a worse at predictions because there were more misclassifications.
 This can be seen with the actual condition of 20-50K.

 ![smote-CF.png](https://github.com/ajmotylinski/Data_Viz_Final_Project/blob/main/Resources/Screenshots/smote-CF.png)